-As SPH's unitholders are generally well-aware, SPH's securities activities have, as described above, been consistently focused on protecting unitholder value and achieving SPH's goal to transition to being a diversified holding company.71 Accordingly, SPH's unitholders do not require, and would receive no material benefit from, the protections of the Act.72 c.
+As SPH's unitholders are generally well-aware, SPH's securities activities have, as described above, been consistently focused on protecting unitholder value and achieving SPH's goal to transition to being a diversified holding company.
+Accordingly, SPH's unitholders do not require, and would receive no material benefit from, the protections of the Act.

+c.
 The Requested Exemption is Consistent with the Purposes Fairly Intended by the Policy and Provisions of the Act.

 The purposes of the Act, fairly intended by its policy and provisions (and those of the rules adopted by the Commission thereunder), are not served when the Act's requirements are imposed upon a company that is engaged in operations that the Act was not intended to regulate, even where such a company finds itself temporarily within the Act's purview but has a bona fide intention to transition to a non-investment or excepted business.
 Thus, the Commission and its Staff have consistently applied Rule 3a-2, and the policy behind it, in a manner intended to assure that the risks of allowing a transient investment company to operate outside of the Act so that the company can effect a return to a non-investment or excepted business are minimal in relation to the costs and consequences of subjecting that company to the Act.
-In furtherance of this policy, the Commission has granted companies additional time, as necessary, to complete "bona fide [efforts] to cease meeting the statutory definition of the term 'investment company'."73
+In furtherance of this policy, the Commission has granted companies additional time, as necessary, to complete "bona fide [efforts] to cease meeting the statutory definition of the term 'investment company'."78

-Relief is appropriate in SPH's case because the minimal risks (which are mitigated by the fact that SPH has acted in good faith to transition the scope of its holding company business from a narrow, financial holding company to a broad, diversified holding company and by the protections afforded pursuant to the Exchange Act) clearly do not justify the substantial burden and expense that would be imposed on SPH and its unitholders if it were to be subjected to the Act.
+Registration under the Act would involve unnecessary burden and expense for SPH and its unitholders and would serve no regulatory purpose.
 In fact, the adverse consequences that would inure upon SPH and its unitholders, including the overwhelming likelihood that SPH would be forced to liquidate (or radically alter its business model in order to operate as a registered investment company) if it were to be unable to meet the terms of the Forty Percent Test or another exception in the short term, compel the conclusion that the purpose, policy and provisions of the Act would be ill-served absent relief.